CityNews: History

-24-hour coverage, akin to the 24-Hour News Source format popular in the US at the time, was instituted in the early 1990s, initially to cover the Gulf War (known as Gulfwatch).
+From 1987 to 1989, Dini Petty anchored CityWide at 5:30 pm.

+Hourly news update segments, akin to the "24-Hour News Source" format popular in the US at the time, were introduced in the early 1990s, initially to cover the Gulf War (known as Gulfwatch).
 The updates were refined into a regular feature after the end of the war.
 These were branded as CityPulse (Overnight) NewsFlashes, for shorter updates (typically a shot of the darkened newsroom, followed by shots of area traffic cameras; a ticker would display one or two headlines, sports scores, a weather forecast, and/or the time of the next update; the sounds of the newsroom and/or a police scanner would be heard underneath), or as simply CityPulse Updates, for longer updates anchored by a CityPulse reporter (often Kevin Frankish) from the assignment desk, who, in a unique twist, would operate the camera themselves via a control device.
+From 1998 until the 2000s, CITY produced CityLive simulcasted with its new news channel CablePulse24.

 By March 2008, CityNews Toronto was struggling in the ratings, coming in third (with an average of 100,000 viewers) after CTV (326,000 viewers) and Global (126,000).
-On January 21, 2008, CityNews at 5 debuted, drawing a scant 1% share of the Toronto market at 5 p.m.
+On January 21, 2008, CityLive was relaunched as CityNews at 5, drawing a scant 1% share of the Toronto market at 5 p.m.

 In July 2008, Rogers filed an application with the Canadian Radio-television and Telecommunications Commission (CRTC) to launch a separate 24-hour news station to be affiliated with Citytv Toronto, and to be known as CityNews (Toronto).
 The application was approved on December 10, 2008.
 The new station was in direct competition with CP24 which was launched on October 3, 2011, as CityNews Channel.

 In December 2008, Citytv laid off the entire CityNews Entertainment unit.
 Entertainment reporters Larysa Harapyn and Liz West were released, and entertainment stories were then read by the anchors.

-In September 2009, Citytv moved into its current newsroom at 33 Dundas Street East (Yonge-Dundas Square) in Downtown Toronto.
+In September 2009, Citytv moved into its now former newsroom at 33 Dundas Street East (Yonge-Dundas Square, now Sankofa Square) in Downtown Toronto.

 On January 19, 2010, CityNews at Noon, CityOnline and CityNews at Five were cancelled as part of layoffs and restructuring within the Citytv stations.
 Many long-time CityNews on-air personalities, including Anne Mroczkowski and Laura DiBattista, were let go.